Sunday, November 29, 2020

 In 2012, the Archbishop of Capiz planned to establish a Mission Station on the Hill Road of Linambasan, Jamindan.
 On January 13, 2018, it was elevated into a Parish.
 From a Mission Station, it's now called the Our Lady of Perpetual Help Parish in honor of the blessed Mary, the Mother of Christ.

-Our Lady of Perpetual Help Parish will continue to grow in faith, love, and service today and in future generations.
+Our Lady of Perpetual Help Parish will continue growing in faith, love, and service today and future generations.

 The church becomes better for spirituality and religious service to the faithful.